Benjol/SE-AutoReviewComments/README.md

 Here are some [useful browser-specific instructions][11] on getting it to work.
 For more information about user scripts, check out the [[tag:script] tag wiki][13].

+## Privacy policy
+(Because Chrome store wants it)

+We track nothing, we record nothing, we know nothing.

+Everything happens in your browser.

 ## Credits

 * [Benjol][14], see [all versions][15] and [commits][16]